lalitb/opentelemetry-rust/opentelemetry-user-events-logs/examples/README.md

 ```

 3. Replace what's inside `src/main.rs` with the example file [basic.rs](./basic.rs).
-This new code sets up logging, make new tracepoints, and send an error message where it needs to go.
+This new code sets up logging, make new tracepoints, and send an error log where it needs to go.
 4. Run and Check: Go back to the terminal and type `cargo run`.
 If everything is okay, your logs will be sent to the proper place.
 To test this, you can use the `perf` and `decode-perf` tool like this:

 ```sh